devangshekhawat/Pop-Os-Post-Install-Guide/README.md

 Things to do after installing Pop!OS

 ## Update Mirrors
-* If you leave far from the US.
+* If you live far from the US.
 Increase apt update speeds by switching to the closest mirror.
 Here replace XX with your country code:
 * `sudo sed -i 's|http://us.|http://XX.|' /etc/apt/sources.list.d/system.sources`

 ## DNS